ChamudikaPallewela/MediAI/README.md

 # MediAI: AI-Powered Healthcare Management System

 MediAI is an intelligent platform designed to enhance medication management, improve patient safety, and make healthcare more accessible.
-Leveraging cutting-edge technologies like Generative AI, Machine Learning, and QR Code tracking, MediAI bridges the gap between patients and efficient healthcare management.
+Leveraging cutting-edge technologies like Generative AI, Machine Learning and QR Code tracking, MediAI bridges the gap between patients and efficient healthcare management.

 ---